-The licensee: Stated that anti-siphoning devices are installed on piping systems Yes that could lead to siphoning inventory from the SFP.
-In cases where anti-siphoning devices were not included on the applicable piping, a description documenting the evaluation performed to determine the seismic adequacy of the piping is N/A provided.
-Stated that the piping of the SFP cooling system cannot lead to rapid drain down due to siphoning.
+The licensee: Stated that anti-siphoning devices are installed on piping systems that could lead to siphoning inventory from the SFP.
+Yes In cases where anti-siphoning devices were not included on the applicable piping, a description documenting the evaluation performed to determine the seismic adequacy of the piping is provided.
+N/A Stated that the piping of the SFP cooling system cannot lead to rapid drain down due to siphoning.
 Yes Stated that no anti-siphoning devices are attached to 2" or smaller piping with extremely large extended operators.
+Provided a sciencia of a superior devices are attached to 2" or smaller piping with extremely large extended operators.
 Yes Provided a seismic adequacy evaluation, in accordance with NP-6041, for cases where active siphoning devices are attached to 2" or smaller piping with extremely large extended operators.
 N/A